QuickBlox/q-municate-services-ios/README.md

 ```

-Get users by ids except some ID.
+Get users with ids without some id.

 ```objective-c